kbob/kbob.github.io/_posts/2018-09-27-deep-synth-introduction.md

 - Synths
 cover: /images/deep-synth-waveform.png
 date: 2018-09-27 11:18:21 -0400
-excerpt: Let's make a playable instrument that sounds like the THX Deep Note.
+excerpt: "Let's make a playable instrument that sounds like the THX Deep Note.
   And let's do it on an experimental handheld game console.
-Because why not?
+Because why not?"
 layout: post
 title: 'Deep Synth: Introduction'
 ---